 - only want NetCommand to control a few devices, such as the TV, a playback device (like a DVD player), and a cable box.
-With this setup, you can use the TV's remote to control these devices. - ♦ want to use TV Guide On Screen® to control your cable box and VCR and/or A/V disc.
-After performing this setup, you can use the TV's remote to control these devices.
+With this setup, you can use the TV's remote to control these devices. - want to use TV Guide On Screen® to control your cable box and VCR and/or A/V disc.
+After performing this setup, you can use the TV's remote to control these devices. - want the ease and flexibility of NetCommand-controlled recording, with seamless setup of time-delayed or immediate recordings among networked devices.